Best savings accounts in Singapore with highest interest rates [May 2025]

 UOB One0.05%

-Source: Company websites, Beansprout calculations as of 1 April 2024. *Maximum deposit for GXS is $75,000
+Source: Company websites, Beansprout calculations as of 2May 2025. *Maximum deposit for GXS is $60,000

-Best savings account in Singapore for an individual who has S$75k of savings, credits his salary, and purchases investment/insurance products
+Best savings account for S$75k of savings, salary credit and investment/insurance products purchase

 If you are also looking to buy an investment or insurance product with the bank in addition to depositing S$75,000 of savings, crediting your salary and spending on credit card, the good news is that you would be able to earn an even higher interest rate on your savings account!